Our Principles

 Practise social responsibility.

-Worldwide Definition of Humanism
+Worldwide definition of Humanism

 “Humanism is a democratic and ethical life stance which affirms that human beings have the right and responsibility to give meaning and shape to their own lives.
-Humanism stands for the building of a more humane society through an ethic based on human and other natural values in the spirit of reason and free inquiry through human capabilities.”
+Humanism stands for the building of a more humane society through an ethic based on human and other natural values in the spirit of reason and free inquiry through human capabilities.” ~ Humanists International

 We are SOFREE